 - Between 70% and 89% of sudden cardiac events occur in men.

 Unfortunately, Ben is just one of millions of men whose smoking, lack of exercise, and overweight increases heart disease risk.
 According to the CDC, lifestyle choices and medical conditions that put people at a higher risk for heart disease include:

 - Obesity (defined by being 80-100 pounds over normal weight)

 - Poor dietary choices (low in fruits, vegetables, fiber-rich whole grains, fish, legumes.
 Too much red meat and sugar-sweetened beverages).

 - Leading a sedentary lifestyle

-- Being a moderate to heavy alcohol drinker (more than 2 drinks a day),
+- Moderate to heavy alcohol consumption (more than 2 drinks a day)

 Congenital heart defects or structural heart defects present at birth can also put younger men at risk for suffering heart disease, heart attacks, and cardiac arrest.
 Common types of heart defects involve heart valves, interior walls of the heart, and problems affecting veins and arteries carrying blood to the body or heart.